rsksmart/devportal-1.0/_quick-start/step3-edit-smart-contract.md

 };
 ```

 Now let's change the name to something you like, e.g. Flower Token.
-We are now ready ready to deploy this contract, which will generate our own 10000 Flower Tokens!
+We are now ready to deploy this contract,
+which will generate 10000 of our own Flower Tokens!

 ```javascript
 module.exports = (deployer) => {